qhull/qhull/README.txt

   Clone Qhull from http://gitorious.org/qhull

-  Compile Qhull with Qt (see following)
+  Compile Qhull with Qt 4.4 or later (see following)

   To compile user_eg3.cpp on your own
   - Set qh_QHpointer in src/usr.h